A Biblical Case Against Mary’s Perpetual Virginity?

 Does this mean Christ will abandon us after the end of the age?
 Surely not.

 Clearly, “until” often marks a timeframe without implying a change afterward.
-But even if one insists that the Greek in Matthew 1:25 is different, let’s explore that next.
+But what if one insists that the Greek in Matthew 1:25 is different?

-Some will point out that the Greek words for “until” are diffrernt in the follwing texts above, and they would be correct to do so.
+Some will point out that the Greek words for “until” are different in the following texts above, and they would be correct to do so.

 So, let’s clarify the meanings: